 As you can see, my face is pretty oily, including my eye lids.
 Even still, there isn’t too much creasing.

-Overall, if you’re a fan of both natural formulas and natural looks, the 100% Pure Satin Eyeshadows really hit both marks.
+Overall, if you’re a fan of both natural formulas and natural looks, the 100% Pure Satin Eyeshadows hit on both.
 They offer a range of beautiful neutrals and barely-there shades, plus they’re basically fool-proof thanks to their creamy, blendable formula.
 And compared to other all-natural cream shadows, creasing is minimal (and can be easily resolved with a quick swipe of the pinky finger to smooth out).

 Available at 100% Pure